kamkor/blog/_posts/2015-10-5-Covariance-And-Contravariance-In-Scala.md

 ### <a name="covariantuserestrictions"></a> Use restrictions of covariant type parameter

-When type parameter is declared as covariant, the number of positions where it can be safely used is reduced.
+When a type parameter is declared as covariant, the number of positions where it can be safely used is reduced.
 Thankfully, Scala compiler prevents from the use of covariant type parameter in positions that could lead to potential errors.
 Next example, this time from Java, shows why this is important.

 Unfortunately, arrays in Java are covariant.
 This allows code below to compile because `String` is a subtype of `Object`.
 Therefore, covariant subtyping can be applied.